 These are not ranked, just different ways that may be more or less convenient depending on your phone and circumstances.

-1. Use the USSD To Check SAR Rating
+1. Use the USSD Code To Check SAR Rating

 This is probably my favorite method and the one I use all the time to check the SAR rating of someone’s phone if I’m just out and about and they are curious.
 The USSD sometimes referred to as the “Quick Code” is a protocol required by all GSM phones, that communicates certain device information about your specific phone, to the service provider (such as AT&T, Verizon, T-Mobile, etc.)

-There is a ton of information, but part of that information is information about the Radio Frequency Radiation exposure levels of your phone, including the SAR rating.
+There is a ton of information, but part of that information is information about the Radio Frequency Radiation levels of your phone, including the SAR rating.

-To use this method, just follow these simple steps:
+To check the SAR Value of your phone, just follow these simple steps:

 - Open up your phone like you’re about to make a phone call.